 Referrals are accepted from health care and educational professionals, as well as self-referrals from the clients themselves.
 The clinic has a policy of working collaboratively with health care professionals who refer clients for therapy.

-There is a fee of $25 per 1-hour session ($15 with health care card, $10 group session).
-Due to the reduced fee (on the basis that the clinic is a training and research facility as well as a community resource) services at the Clinic can not be claimed through Medicare or private health funds.
+As the clinic is a training and research facility as well as a community resource, services at the Clinic cannot be claimed through Medicare or private health funds.